Note 13. Income taxes

 )

-The provisions for (benefits from) income taxes and the reasons for the differences between the provisions for and benefits from income taxes using the U.S. federal income tax rate were as follows:
+The provision for income taxes and the reasons for the differences between provision for income taxes using the U.S. federal income tax rate were as follows:

 Year ended December 31,